Mongolyn Skautyn Kholboo: History

-Scouting started in the Republic of Mongolia after the fall of the communist regime in 1990 at the initiative of a group of young Mongol students who created the first Scout troops in Ulaanbaatar, in early 1991.
+Scouting started in the Republic of Mongolia after the fall of the communist regime in 1990 at the initiative of a group of young Mongolian students who created the first Scout troops in Ulaanbaatar, in early 1991.
 That year, the first Scout troop was organized and 39 Scouts took the oath.

 On April 16, 1992, the Mongolyn Skautyn Kholboo was officially founded by Myagmaryn Esunmönkh, (b.
 September 9, 1970) a professor at Ulaanbaatar University.
 That year, the first Scout camp was organized near Ulaanbaatar, and 200 Scouts participated.
 Mongolia is particularly wellsuited for Scouting, with many picturesque places to camp and take part in traditional Scouting activities, and a very young population, where about 40% are children under 16.

 Mongolyn Skautyn Kholboo, the Scout Association of Mongolia, was officially recognized and declared the 136th member of the World Organization of the Scout Movement on November 5, 1994.
 That year, the first Mongolian contingent of 50 Scouts participated in the Asia-Pacific Jamboree, and the first Scout Newsletter was published.
 In 1995, 45 Mongolian Scouts participated in the World Jamboree in the Netherlands.
 In 1996, the first Mongolian National Jamboree was held.
 A Global Development Village was organized during the jamboree.
 In 1997, Scottish and Mongolian Rovers built the "Children's Development Center".
 In 1999, Mongolia hosted the 11th Asia Pacific/First Mongolian National Rover Moot.
 As of 2004, Mongolyn Skautyn Kholboo had 8,209 members, in every province and district of Mongolia.
-Scouts in Mongolia had a successful third National Jamboree August 10-17, 2004 in the Khentii Mountains in the outskirts of Ulaanbaatar.
+Scouts in Mongolia had a successful third National Jamboree August 10–17, 2004 in the Khentii Mountains in the outskirts of Ulaanbaatar.
 A total of 1,183 Scouts and 170 staff members came from all provinces of Mongolia and from Ulaanbaatar.
-From 25 July to 01 August 2016, the Scout Association of Mongolia held the Second International Jamboree, the test-jamboree for the 2017 Asia-Pacific Jamboree (also held in Mongolia), at the Nairamdal Children's Centre, on the outskirts of Ulaanbaatar.
+From 25 July to 1 August 2016, the Scout Association of Mongolia held the Second International Jamboree, the test-jamboree for the 2017 Asia-Pacific Jamboree (also held in Mongolia), at the Nairamdal Children's Centre, on the outskirts of Ulaanbaatar.
 Foreign contingents who attended included The Scout Association from the United Kingdom, Scouts of China from Taiwan, and small number of representatives from South Korea, Singapore, Australia, and the United States.

 Mongolyn Skautyn Kholboo is active in the community and focuses on a variety of charitable causes, in particular, at risk youth and street children.
 Mongolian Scouts are committed to assisting with the growth of the country during this historic period.
 The Scouts of Mongolia are presently involved in a national campaign to alleviate poverty, and are focusing their efforts on abandoned children and disabled youth, working in collaboration with the national authorities and with the United Nations agencies active in the country, notably UNICEF.
 Scouts of Mongolia have a partnership project with Danish Scouting (KFUM).